arun-kr-reddy/notes/cplusplus.md

   ```

 # templates
+- **don't repeat yourself (DRY):** is aimed at reducing repetition of information which is likely to change, instead replacing it with abstractions that are less likely to change or using data normalization which avoids redundancy in the first place
 - **generic programming:** enables the programmer to write a general algorithm which will work with all data types (separate algorithms from data type)
 - **`template`:** enable you to define the operations of a function/function and later specify what types those operations should work on
 **instantiation:** compiler generates concrete functions/classes based on the supplied argument type (`<T>` expanded)